you06/performance-map/src/tidb-kv-client.md

 Diagram(
   OneOrMore(
     Sequence(
-      NonTerminal("Fetch pending requests"),
+      Span("Fetch pending requests"),
       Choice(
         0,
         Comment("tikv is not overload"),
-        NonTerminal("Fetch more requests"),
+        Span("Fetch more requests"),
       ),
-      NonTerminal("Select a connection"),
+      Span("Select a connection"),
-      NonTerminal("Build a batch request and put it to the sending buffer"), ),
+      Span("Build a batch request and put it to the sending buffer"), ),
     Comment("async send by grpc and process next pending requests"), ),